shenef/Boktai-Speedrunning/src/zoktai/any.md

 - 3rd phase:
   - Hit once with no element, then once with ![][icon_dark] Dark to end each cycle quickly.
   - Hit her right as she spawns to cancel her attacks.
-- You should reach **Lvl 18** after this fight.

-Proceed through the ↗️ exit for a ![][icon_red_card] card if you need money.

 Drag the coffin and solve the puzzles.
-After solving the puzzle with 2 wooden blocks, leave the coffin behind and proceed alone.
+After solving the puzzle with 2 wooden blocks, leave the coffin behind and proceed up the ↗️ staircase.

-Avoid the Bandits outdoors and proceed through the last ↖️ exit.
-Attack the Green Slime to move it and bypass it safely, then proceed down the ↙️ staircase.
-Damage boost through the Zombies to proceed through the next two rooms.
-Stand on the platform and use Hammer to activate the lever.

 Use a ![][icon_warp_leaf] Warp Leaf to leave the dungeon.

 Proceed through the southern ↖️ exit to go to the piledriver screen.
+You should reach **Lvl 18** by the time you reach this point.
 **Do not enter the piledriver screen through the northern entrance or you will softlock the game.**

 Leave the piledriver screen through the same exit, save the game and soft reset (A+B+Start+Select).

-Set the system time to 2004/08/31 22:00.
+Set the system time to 2004/08/31 19:00.
 The coffin is now in the piledriver screen.

 ### <span class="purification">Red Durathror Purification</span>